bitnami/charts/bitnami/external-dns/README.md

 <!--- app-name: ExternalDNS -->

-# Bitnami package for ExternalDNS
+# Bitnami Secure Images Helm chart for ExternalDNS

 ExternalDNS is a Kubernetes addon that configures public DNS servers with information about exposed Kubernetes services to make them discoverable.